vkrunjs/vkrun/src/modules/upload/Readme.md

 | `destination` | `string` | The path to the directory where the file is saved.                                            |
 | `path`        | `string` | The full file path including filename and extension where the file is stored on disk.         |

-These properties allow for detailed information about each uploaded file, making it easy to handle, verify, and process files within your application.
+This structure provides all necessary details for handling each file, making it easier to manage operations like validation, reading, and deletion.

-Each file in `request.files` is an object of this structure, ensuring that you have access to both metadata and file path details for further operations, such as reading, moving, or deleting the files post-upload.

 <h2 id="example-projects">Example projects</h2>